While working on my Linux socket

 in Zig, then you usually

-this is more error prone.
-You can see in the C code that I am accessing
+but this is more error prone.
+You can see in the C code that I am

 before checking argc

-that it could try opening a path descriptor from an environment variable
+The result is that it could try opening a path descriptor from an

-can’t say this makes any difference to me.
-The Zig return value is
+arguments.
+I can’t say this makes any difference to me.
+The Zig

-program.
-Most functions which can return an error are prefixed with
+this program.
+Most functions which can return an error are prefixed

 .
 If an error is returned then try